 The Abraham force constitutes the physical basis for explaining the Biefeld-Brown effect.

 From the 1st of Feb. till the 1st of March in 1996, the research group of the HONDA R&D Institute conducted experiments to verify the Biefeld-Brown effect with an improved experimental device to reject the influence of corona discharges and electric wind around the capacitor by setting the capacitor in the insulator oil contained within a metallic vessel.
-They found that the weight loss by the alternate electric field was greater than by the static one:
+They found that the weight loss by an alternate electric field, i.e. the dynamical effect, was greater than by the static one:

 “ Self-propulsion in quantum vacuum may be achieved by rotating magneto-electric nano-particles.
 The back-action follows from changes in momentum of quantum vacuum fluctuations (zero-point energy), generated in magneto-electric materials.
 This effect may provide new tools for investigation of the quantum nature of our world.
 It might also serve in the future as a “quantum wheel” to correct satellite orientation in space.”